golemcloud/golem-rust/README.md

 - snake_case is replaced with kebab-case.
 - Trait name does not matter.
 - Functions inside trait are translated to WIT file functions.
-- Abstract type members inside traits are not supported.
 - It has to be inner module and all used types need to be defined inside module.
 - If there are multiple traits inside module, their content is concatenated into single wit interface.